UT-RAM/viki/docs/modtaglist.rst

 description of module attributes and tags
 -----------------------------------------

-AEROWORKS (comment, not a tag)
+VIKI_MODULE (comment, not a tag)
-	comment at the beginning of module.xml file telling VIKI that this is a file she can work with MODULE
+	comment at the beginning of viki.xml file telling VIKI that this is a file she can work with MODULE
 	Top level tag for the module
 	attributes: